Skip to content

 box.z = -5;

-Even if you're not yet familiar with how to compose objects, please lightly check the visual changes when adding various elements to the Scene.
-(Codes are for reference only!)
+Even if you are not yet familiar with how to compose objects, observe the visual changes when adding various elements to the Scene.
+(The code provided is for reference only.)

 3. Light Manager

-To implement deep shading and realistic three-dimensionality beyond simply painting colors on objects, lights are needed.
-Scene owns a LightManager internally, and integratedly manages various light sources registered here so they act organically throughout the scene.
+To implement deep shading and realistic three-dimensionality, rather than simply painting colors on objects, lights are required.
+A Scene owns a LightManager internally and centrally manages various registered light sources so they act organically throughout the scene.

 scene.lightManager.ambientLight = new RedGPU.Light.AmbientLight('#ffffff', 0.1);